 These are non-cash reserves that are kept to manage the accounting processes for non-current assets, retirement benefits and employee benefits and do not represent usable resources for the Council.

 USABLE RESERVES

 These are funds available to the Council and represent specific amounts setaside for future policy purposes or earmarked purposes, including the General Fund and the Capital Receipts Reserve.
-Statement of Accounts 2020/21 (Draft - Subject to external audit) APPENDIX 1

 INDEPENDENT AUDITOR'S REPORT

 To follow